NEW: Workforce Financial Wellness Gauge NEW: Workforce Financial Wellness Gauge

 ITEM 7 – TYPES OF CLIENTS

-BrightPlan targets employers who are seeking to provide high-quality advisory services available to employees who might not otherwise have access.
+BrightPlan serves employers who are seeking to provide high-quality advisory services available to employees who might not otherwise have access.
 Clients are not required to have a certain amount of investment experience or sophistication.
-Any client may create goals, receive an investment plan, and track progress toward goals with BrightPlan on a non discretionary basis with no account minimums.
-Clients who elect to use BrightPlan’s discretionary services are required to open an account with TD Ameritrade and deposit at least $500 into the account for Index strategies and $10,000 for Factor and ESG strategies.
-Please see Item 4 for additional information on each strategy.
+Any client may create goals, receive a recommended asset allocation, and track progress toward goals with BrightPlan on a non-discretionary basis with no account minimums.

 ITEM 8 – METHODS OF ANALYSIS, INVESTMENT STRATEGIES AND RISK OF LOSS